Developer’s Quick Start with the Ouster Python SDK

 The ScanSource

-API introduces a new method name open_source
+API uses the method name open_source

 which allows users to handle different source types